KmolYuan/Pyslvs-UI/README.md

 + Stop at the maximum generation.
 + Get the minimum fitness value.
 + Stop at the maximum time.

-This function also has batch tasking option and a simple TCP ZMQ connecting mode.

 # Modules Requirement